gamefrenza/AI_Legal_Agent/docs/Study_Guide.md

 The workflow is integrated through a series of services that work together to provide a seamless experience, as demonstrated in the integration tests (`test_document_workflow.py`).
 -------------------------------------
-Based on the codebase analysis, the Legal Automation System implements a sophisticated approach to identify and manage legal documents and templates across different practice areas and jurisdictions.
+The Legal Automation System implements a sophisticated approach to identify and manage legal documents and templates across different practice areas and jurisdictions.
 Here's how it works:

 1. **AI-Powered Document Classification**:
 - The system uses advanced NLP models through the `ContractReviewAgent` class: